schoon3r/schoon3r.github.io/flaws_cloud.md

 http://level2-c8b217a33fcf1f839f6f1f73a00a9ae7.flaws.cloud/
 ```

 The default hint is the "you will need your own AWS account for this".
-So this should tell you that this will happen within the AWS environment (although full disclaimer I did hit upto Hint2 to get to the Flag).
-The steps below demostrates commands I've used within Kali's terminal, in hind sight though... would have been a lot easier if I've done it within my AWS CloudShell.
+So this should tell you that this will happen within the AWS environment (although full disclaimer I did hit up to Hint2 to get to the Flag).
+The steps below demostrate commands I've used within Kali's terminal, in hindsight though... would have been a lot easier if I've done it within my AWS CloudShell.

-From Kali terminal, configure your aws cli
+From Kali terminal, configure your AWS CLI

 ```
 aws configure